 Color and scaling are perhaps the most intriguing topics when producing elements of a visual identity system.
 Ideally, every product produced with the university logos would be identical in color and perfectly legible.
 As ambassadors of the university brand, our goal is to strive for these ideals in as many individual instances as possible.
 Over time, efforts toward this goal lead to easier recognition of our university, better understanding of its mission, and superior community engagement.

-There are six configurations of the University of Georgia’s logo to allow for a high degree of flexibility throughout a wide range of potential applications.
+There are eight configurations of the University of Georgia’s logo to allow for a high degree of flexibility throughout a wide range of potential applications.
 Each configuration includes five color variants in three formats.

 |Reversed Color White||-CW|

 |JPG (300DPI)||.jpg (raster)|

 |PNG (300DPI)||.png (raster, transparent background)|

 The Arch shield icon travels with a white holding shape at all times.
 When applied to white or light backgrounds, this shape fades into the backgrounds.
 When the logo is used on dark backgrounds, the white holding shape appears so the logo can appear in full color.

 The Arch shield is never to be separated from the wordmark.